ken862734801/nba-live-bot/bot/docs/commands.md

-# 📘 Bot Commands Documentation
+# NBALiveBot Commands

-This bot provides real-time NBA statistics and information.
+This bot provides real-time NBA statistics.
 Below is a list of available commands, their usage, and example outputs.

-## 📊 `!record`
+## `!record`

 **Description**: Get the current season win-loss record for an NBA team.